 The Great Evergreen/JEFFCO Assessment Heist

 The Assessor and his subordinates have acquired an illegal gun from the Colorado Department of Local Affairs.
 The make and model of the illegal gun is called “Mass appraisal value.”
-The Colorado Department of Local Affairs provides the Assessor and his subordinates with instructions on how to use the gun to obtain an illegal value of property.
+The Colorado Department of Local Affairs provides the Assessor and his subordinates with instructions on how to use the gun to obtain an appraisal value (representative selling price) for a group of sold properties in a market area, for each appraisal period.

-The Assessor and his subordinates point the gun at Sold properties and acquire an illegal value.
-The Assessor applies the illegal value to all properties and notifies (Notice of Valuation, NOV) owners of the illegal value he and his subordinates have calculated for their property.
+The Assessor and his subordinates point the gun at a group of Sold properties and acquire an illegal (non-statutory) value.
+The Assessor assigns the illegal value to all unsold properties, as an assessed value and notifies (Notice of Valuation, NOV) owners of the illegal value he and his subordinates have calculated for their property.

-The owners request a licensed appraiser to provide a legal value of one property.
-The licensed appraiser acquires a legal gun from the General Assembly.
+The owners may request a licensed appraiser to provide a legal value of their property.
+The licensed appraiser acquires a legal gun from the General Assembly (39-1-103).
 The make and model of the legal gun is called “Market Approach.”
-The licensed appraiser knows how to use the gun, points it at an owner’s property and obtains a legal Assessed/actual/current value.
+The licensed appraiser knows how to use the gun (“Comparable Sales Grid May 2025”), and points it at an owner’s property and obtains a legal Assessed/actual/current value.

 The owner appeals to the Assessor (seeking due process) to please accept his legal value.
 The Assessor responds with the statement “No Change.”

-The Assessor gives the illegal value to the County Treasurer who uses the illegal value to calculate incorrect mill values to be distributed to local and state government agencies.
-The County Treasure then converts the incorrect mill values in to illegal dollar payments and calls them property TAXES.
+The Assessor gives the illegal value to the County Treasurer who blindly uses the illegal value to calculate incorrect mill values to be distributed to local and state government agencies.
+The County Treasure then converts the incorrect mill values into illegal dollar payments and calls them property TAXES.

-Then, under threat of eviction from his property for non-payment of “taxes”, the Treasurer sends a bill to the property owner for a total payment of dollars.
+Then, the Treasurer sends a bill to the property owner for a total payment of dollars.

-Whereupon, the robbery is complete.
-When the property owner pays the bill.
+Whereupon, the assessment and tax heist is complete When the property owner pays the bill.

 CONSEQUENCES